dijeesh/redis-sentinel-cluster-setup/README.md

  5. Upon master failure, redis-sentinel service will promote a slave into the master and haproxy's tcp health-check will detect next master and forward connections to the new master instance.

+We setup multiple HAProxy instances and manage them using cluster management services.
+That's how we ensure redundancy and HA for haproxy instances.